v-sugahara7993-esol/cargo_loading_service/test/node_communication_test.md

 |3|Must be able to respond to requests for service communication.
 In the sequence diagram of the module design document, the service provided by own module/own node corresponds.|
 |4|Do not respond when not ready to accept a request for service communication.
 In the sequence diagram of the module design document, the service provided by own module/own node corresponds.|

+* About checkpoint 4 in this module
+   The services handled by this module are ready immediately after node startup.
+Therefore, it is impossible to check this checkpoint.

 The following are excluded from this test

 * Specific request/response values included in the topic or service.